On the intersecting family process: Introduction

 \item W.h.p. $|\cI^{**} \sm \cI^*|=o(|\cI^*|)$ and

 \item The sequence

 has exponential generating function

 \end{enumerate} \end{theorem} Note that the distribution of $r_0$ can be recovered from part \eqref{r0dist}.
 Regarding part \eqref{partb}, we note that the containment $\cI^* \subseteq \cI_k \subseteq \cI^{**}$ is not in general strict at either end.
-In particular $\cI^*$ may not be maximally intersecting, and $\cI^{**}$ may not be intersecting at all.
+For example $\cI^*$ may not be maximally intersecting, and $\cI^{**}$ may not be intersecting at all.
 We suspect that it may be possible to give a better estimate for where the final $\cI_k$ falls in between $\cI^*$ and $\cI^{**}$, but that this information cannot be determined from the first few edges.

-We say that a family $\cJ \subseteq \binom{[n]}{k}$ is a {\it $j$-junta} if there is some $J \subseteq [n]$ with $|J|=j$ and a family $\cJ^*$ of subsets of $J$ such that
+We say that a family $\cJ \subseteq \binom{[n]}{k}$ is a {\it $j$-junta} if there is some $J \subseteq [n]$ with $|J|=j>0$ and a family $\cJ^*$ of subsets of $J$ such that

-We say that $\cJ$ is {\it generated by $\cJ^*$}.
+We say that {\red $\cJ$ is {\it generated by $(J,\cJ^*)$}}.
 Juntas are relevant here because, roughly speaking, they can provide a simple ``certificate'' that a family is intersecting.
-Specifically if $\cH \subseteq \cJ$ for some junta $\cJ$ generated by an intersecting $\cJ^*$ then $\cH$ must intersecting.
+Specifically if $\cH \subseteq \cJ$ for some junta $\cJ$ generated by $(J,\cJ^*)$ with $\cJ^*$ intersecting, then $\cH$ must be intersecting.
 For example a trivial intersecting family is a 1-junta, sometimes called a {\it dictatorship}.
 For a second example a Hilton--Milner-type hypergraph is almost (with the exception of one edge) contained in a dictatorship.
-Using this terminology, Theorem \ref{thm2} has the following corollary. \begin{corollary} Let $k=cn^{1/3}$ where $c>0$, and $b = b(n) \rightarrow \infty$.
+Using this terminology, Theorem \ref{thm2} has the following corollary. \begin{corollary} Let $k=\rdown{cn^{1/3}}$ where $c>0$, and $b = b(n) \rightarrow \infty$.
 Then w.h.p. there is some $b$-junta $\cJ$ such that $|\cI_k \sm \cJ|=o(|\cI_k|)$.
-Furthermore $\cJ$ is determined only from the hypergraph $\cH_b$ after $b$ steps. \end{corollary}
+Furthermore $\cJ$ is determined by the hypergraph $\cH_b$. \end{corollary}